Connect with others who understand.

 • Metastasis (M) — Has the cancer spread to any other organs, like the brain, bones, liver, adrenal glands, or the other lung?

-The TNM system also uses numbers and letters to provide a little more information about each of the factors.
+The TNM system also uses numbers and letters to provide a little more information about each factor.
 The higher the number, the more advanced the cancer.
 Within a stage, an earlier letter signifies a lower stage.
 For example, stage 1A1 is lower than stage 1A2.

-After the T, N, and M categories have been determined, stage grouping is then performed to assign the cancer’s overall stage.
+After the T, N, and M categories have been determined, doctors go through a process called stage grouping.
 This information is used to help predict the course of disease and develop lung cancer treatment plans.

 NSCLC staging begins at stage 0 (also called carcinoma in situ).
-The other stages range from stage 1 (stage I) through stage 4 (stage IV).
-Roman numerals are sometimes used for stage numbers.
+The other stages, which are sometimes written using Roman numerals, range from stage 1 (stage I) through stage 4 (stage IV).
 NSCLC staging can be complicated.
-Don’t be afraid to ask your doctor to explain it in an understandable way if you’re confused.
+Don’t be afraid to ask your oncology team to explain it if you’re confused.

 Occult (Hidden) Cancer

-When cancer cells have been found in a sample of sputum (mucus) or in other lung fluids, but the primary tumor cannot be located, the cancer is said to be occult.
+When cancer cells have been found in a sample of mucus or in other lung fluids, but the primary tumor can’t be located, the cancer is said to be occult.
 This stage assumes the cancer has not spread to neighboring lymph nodes or distant organs in the body.

 Stage 0 NSCLC

 In stage 0, the tumor is present only in the top layers of cells that line the air passages and has not spread deeper into other lung tissues.
-There is no sign of cancer spread to neighboring lymph nodes or distant organs in the body.
+There’s no sign of cancer spread to neighboring lymph nodes or distant organs.

 Stage 1 NSCLC

-Stage 1 NSCLC can be split into stage 1A and stage 1B, which can be further subdivided.
+Stage 1 NSCLC can be split into stages 1A and 1B, which can be further subdivided.

 Stage 1A

 In stage 1A, the tumor is classified as a minimally invasive adenocarcinoma.
-There are three substages: stage 1A1, 1A2, and 1A3.
-These are differentiated by the location of the tumor, its size, and its depth within the lung.
-There is no sign of cancer spread to neighboring lymph nodes or distant organs in the body.
+There are three substages — 1A1, 1A2, and 1A3 — which are determined by the location of the tumor, its size, and its depth within the lung.
+There’s no sign of cancer spread to neighboring lymph nodes or distant organs.

 Stage 1B